Best Checking Accounts for Minimizing Overdraft Fees

 This account even offers cash back on a certain number of transactions.

-Perhaps best known for their popular cash back credit card, Discover also has a significant banking presence with over $80 billion in deposits.
-They are an online bank, so they’re suitable for consumers that want the convenience and savings associated with online banking.
+Perhaps best known for its popular cashback credit card, Discover also has a significant banking presence with over $80 billion in deposits.
+They are an online bank, so they’re suitable for consumers who want the convenience and savings associated with online banking.

 Axos Bank Essential Checking